bsamaha/bsamaha.github.io/_posts/2020-09-10-Linear-Model.md

   - Keras
   - TensorFlow
 ---
-**This notebook is part 1 of a multi-phase project of building a quantitative trading algorithm.
-This notebook starts with the more simple models which will be compared to more complex deep learning models.
-This notebook's last image shows the final results of all models tested.**
+**This notebook is part 2 of a multi-phase project of building a quantitative trading algorithm.
+This notebook explains what a linear model is using Keras.**

 # This is Keras/TensorFlow right?
 I thought this was Deep Learning?